primate-run/primate/docs/guides/backends/add-a-go-backend.md

 ---
-name: Add a Go backend
+title: Add a Go backend
 ---

 Add Go routes with the `@primate/go` module.
 Write handlers in Go; Primate